 Maybe you have an employee who has been with you for a long time.
 Maybe they have been a great performer over the years.
 Maybe you have built significant rapport and loyalty with this person.

 As companies grow, they tend to outgrow their employees.
-That’s not surprising: it’s hard for fast-growing organizations to provide enough time and development for employees to keep up with ever evolving needs of the organization.
+That’s not surprising: it’s hard for fast-growing organizations to provide enough time and development for employees to keep up with the ever-evolving needs of the organization.

 As we began to grow, a different reality set in.
 Expanding into a company with 20, then 30, and then 40 employees requires a different skill set.
 The company needed a different type of leader.
-And when we became a global business grew even wider.
+And when we became a global business, the skill set gap grew even wider.
 The employee who’s great with your 20-, 30-, or 40-employee company will not necessarily be the person to run and operate an international business with 600 employees.

 Often, I think we can identify this in our gut, but because of the loyalty we’ve built up, we have a hard time determining and actually deciding to take action.
 We let the issue fester.